naivesystems/googlecpp-demo/README.md

 rule settings, create a configuration file at `//.naivesystems/check_rules` in your repository.
 The complete set of rules is listed [here](https://github.com/naivesystems/googlecpp-image/blob/main/google_cpp.check_rules.txt).

-TODO:
-Publish the correspondence between the rule IDs and the actual rule texts.
+A table documenting the correspondence between the rule IDs and the actual rule texts can be found [here](https://github.com/naivesystems/googlecpp/blob/main/google_cpp.check_rules.md).